-5-1-1.
+- 5-1-1.
 General.
-The NavSpec is RNAV 1 or RNP 1 (Departure flight phase with associated XTT of 1.00).
-Optional NavSpec may be A-RNP (Departure flight phase with associated XTT of 1.00 - 0.30), RNP AR DP (departure flight phase with associated XTT of 1.00 - 0.30), or RNP 0.3 (departure flight phase with associated XTT of 0.30) for helicopter.
+The NavSpec is RNAV 1 (departure flight phase with associated XTT of 1.00).
+Optional NavSpecs may be RNP 1 (departure flight phase with associated XTT of 1.00), A-RNP (departure flight phase with associated XTT of 1.00 or 0.30), RNP AR DP (departure flight phase with associated XTT of 1.00 0.30), or RNP 0.3 (departure flight phase with associated XTT of 0.30) for helicopter.
 Use of A-RNP departure XTT less than 1.00 requires Flight Standards approval.
 RNP AR DPs are established using TF and/or RF legs.
 Secondary areas apply, except for RNP AR DP and A-RNP.
 For IFR departures from a heliport that supports IFR procedures, substitute all DER references with heliport departure reference point (HDRP).
 The HDRP is the point of intersection of the final approach and takeoff area (FATO) and departure course.
-For helicopter procedures, the departure reference line (DRL) is coincident with the HDRP, perpendicular to the departure course.
+For helicopter procedures, the departure reference line (DRL) is coincident with the HDRP, perpendicular to the departure course. - a.

-a.
 Initial climb area (ICA).
-Departure procedures begin with an ICA constructed in accordance with Order 8260.3, paragraph 13-1-6, except where modified by this order.

-(1) The ICA must be long enough to allow LNAV engagement (500 feet above airport elevation (rounded to the nearest foot)).

-(2) Use Formula 1-3-9 to determine ICA length.
-Where a higher than standard climb gradient terminates prior to the minimum turning altitude, the ICA length will be the distance required to reach the CG termination altitude plus the distance between that altitude and the turning altitude at the reduced CG.

-(3) An RNP AR departure with an RF turn at DER has no ICA.
-The OEA is constructed using a 15-degree splay relative to RF track originating form +/- 500 feet either side of DER (ICAB) (see Figure 5-3-8).
+Departure procedures begin with an ICA constructed in accordance with Order 8260.3, paragraph 13-1-2, except where modified by this order. - (1) The ICA must be long enough to allow LNAV engagement [500 feet above airport elevation (rounded to the nearest foot)]. - (2) Use formula 1-3-9 to determine ICA length.
+Where a higher than standard climb gradient terminates prior to the minimum turning altitude, the ICA length will be the distance required to reach the CG termination altitude plus the distance between that altitude and the turning altitude at the reduced CG. - (3) An RNP AR departure with an RF turn at DER has no ICA.
+The OEA is constructed using a 15-degree splay relative to RF track originating form +/- 500 feet either side of DER (ICAB) (see figure 5-3-8). - b.

-b.
 Leg type limitations.
-See Order 8260.46, paragraph 3-1-5 for permissible leg types.
+See Order 8260.46, paragraph 3-1-6 for permissible leg types.

-Note: The 'AER' in Order 8260.46, Table 3-1-1 is for coding purposes.
+Note: The 'AER' in Order 8260.46, table 3-1-1 is for coding purposes.
 Bearings and distances used for OEA construction and leg length analysis are not measured from the AER.

-(1) VA leg.
-VA legs are all-primary area and the initial departure course is aligned within 15 degrees of the extended runway centerline (see paragraph 5-2-1).

-(2) VI leg.
+- (1) VA leg.
+VA legs are all-primary area and the initial departure course is aligned within 15 degrees of the extended runway centerline (see paragraph 5-2-1). - (2) VI leg.
 VI legs are all-primary area and the initial departure course is aligned with extended runway centerline (see paragraph 5-2-1).
-VI legs are associated with CF legs and due to possible Flight Management System route discontinuity, course changes of less than 10 degrees to intercept the CF leg are not authorized without approval from Flight Standards Service.

-(3) DF leg.
+VI legs are associated with CF legs and due to possible Flight Management System route discontinuity, course changes of less than 10 degrees to intercept the CF leg are not authorized without approval from Flight Standards Service. - (3) DF leg.
 Secondary areas apply once the 15-degree splay from course line (early and late) have reached full primary width.
 DF-DF is only authorized when the first DF fix is within 15 degrees of the extended runway centerline.